CIFOR-ICRAF Hosts Global Listening Session with Project Dandelion Leaders on Climate, Food Systems, and Women’s Leadership

 She added that lasting solutions emerge when diverse voices are heard equally: “Every voice is heard.
 Every solution, experience, and challenge is put forward on the table.”

-“We are surfacing innovations already in motion across Kenyan and East African food systems from seed innovation to regenerative agriculture, circular systems, and farmer-cantered technology.”
+“We are surfacing innovations already in motion across Kenyan and East African food systems from seed innovation to regenerative agriculture, circular systems, and farmer-centered technology.”

 Showcasing science for regenerative landscapes

 During the engagement, CIFOR-ICRAF scientists presented cutting-edge work across multiple research themes.
-These included soil microbiome research, tree seed conservation, and gene bank operations supporting the preservation of indigenous and climate-resilient species.
+These included soil health, soil microbiome research, tree seed conservation, and gene bank operations supporting the preservation of indigenous and climate-resilient species.

 Dr. Alice Muchugi, Theme Leader Tree Diversity and Productivity, highlighted the organization’s seed systems work and gene bank facilities, emphasizing the importance of conserving indigenous tree species and ensuring “the right tree in the right place for the right purpose” to support restoration and agroforestry systems.